BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 You know that if the scores are based only on the random error, they should follow a binomial distribution.

-Take a sample of 12 student scores from the binomial distribution of a 100 question exam for 12 students.
+Take a sample of 31 student scores from the binomial distribution of a 100 question where the rate of success is random and 88%.
 What is the mean score in that classroom?

 ## Question 9

-There are 120 classes in the school district and they are all 12 students.
+There are 120 classes in the school district and they are all 31 students.
 Simulate 120 classrooms taking the exam and then plot the mean classroom score in a histogram.

 ## Question 10

 You note that this distribution looks like a normal distribution!
-From your sample of mean classroom scores across the district, calculate the mean and variance of the mean classroom scores.
+From your sample of mean classroom scores across the district, calculate the mean and variance of the average classroom scores (from the 31 students.)

 ## Question 11